Savitribai Phule Pune University: Notable people

-Alumni of Savitribai Phule Pune University include major politicians of India including Vishwanath Pratap Singh, 7th Prime Minister of India;
+Alumni of Savitribai Phule Pune University include major politicians of India, including Vishwanath Pratap Singh, 7th Prime Minister of India;

 Pratibha Patil, 12th President of India;

-Vilasrao Deshmukh, 17th and 19th Chief Minister of Maharashtra; and Sharad Pawar, former Chief Minister of Maharashtra.
-P. V. Narasimha Rao, 9th Prime Minister of India, graduated from Fergusson College, when the college was under the University of Pune.

-Khaled Bahah, 2nd Vice President of Yemen and Prime Minister of Yemen, received his BCom and MCom from the university.
+Vilasrao Deshmukh, 17th and 19th Chief Minister of Maharashtra; Sharad Pawar, former Chief Minister of Maharashtra; and P. V. Narasimha Rao, 9th Prime Minister of India.
+Other notable politicians who have graduated from the college include Agatha Sangma, K. T. Rama Rao, Prakash Javadekar, Nabeel Rajab, and Khaled Bahah, 2nd Vice President and Prime Minister of Yemen.

-In science and engineering, notable alumni of the university include Padmanabhan Balaram, chemist and director of the Indian Institute of Science; Kantilal Mardia, statistician and Guy Medallists; Thomas Kailath, electrical engineer and recipient of the 2014 National Medal of Science; Vistasp Karbhari, civil engineer and the eighth president of the University of Texas at Arlington; Suhas Patankar, professor at the University of Minnesota, and pioneer in the field of computational fluid dynamics (CFD) and finite volume method; C. Kumar N. Patel, inventor of the carbon dioxide laser, recipient of the 1996 National Medal of Science and vice-Chancellor for Research at the University of California, Los Angeles; and Vinod Scaria, bioinformatician, who is known for sequencing the first Indian genome.
-V. S. Huzurbazar served as the first head of the statistics department.
-S.N.
-Sadasivan who was Civil Services trainer, Author and historian.
-Madhav Gadgil, an ecologist and Sulochana Gadgil, meteorologist.
+In science and engineering, notable alumni of the university include Padmanabhan Balaram, chemist and director of the Indian Institute of Science; Kantilal Mardia, statistician and Guy Medallists; Thomas Kailath, electrical engineer and recipient of the 2014 National Medal of Science; Vistasp Karbhari, civil engineer and the eighth president of the University of Texas at Arlington; Suhas Patankar, professor at the University of Minnesota; C. Kumar N. Patel, inventor of the carbon dioxide laser and recipient of the 1996 National Medal of Science and vice-Chancellor for Research at the University of California, Los Angeles; and Vinod Scaria, bioinformatician who is known for sequencing the first Indian genome.

-Politician includes Agatha Sangma, K. T. Rama Rao, Prakash Javadekar, and Nabeel Rajab.

-Academician Jyoti Gogte, graduated her BCom, MCom, and Ph.D. from the university, and was a Ph.D. guide for the university from 2006 to 2013.

-Art collector and historian Dinkar G. Kelkar graduated his D. Litt. degree from the university in 1978.

-Journalist Shereen Bhan received her master's in Communication Studies, with film and television as her areas of specialisation from the university.